The hidden structure of innovation networks: Discussion

-The analysis of Lorenz curves confirms that inequality in technological impact is pervasive, yet the extent to which it affects sectors varies: inventor networks are highly unequal, a result indicating that there are few, influential teams of highly-cited inventors.
-This finding is consistent with previous evidence that repeated collaborations reinforce network persistence and cumulative advantage among established inventors~\citep{Toth2021Repeated}.
-At the level of organizations, inequality is most pronounced in the AI sector, where few corporate-academic alliances dominate, attracting a disproportionate share of forward citations; the BT and SC sectors, instead, display more balanced distributions.
-The steeper Lorenz curves observed for AI indicate a more pronounced concentration of technological influence, consistent with cumulative-advantage mechanisms such as the Matthew effect~\cite{Merton1968}.
-While our networks are static and do not allow us to identify dynamic attachment processes directly, the resulting inequality patterns mirror those typically generated by preferential-attachment dynamics in innovation systems.
+The analysis of Lorenz curves and Gini indices (Fig.~\ref{fig:lorenz}) confirms that inequality in technological impact is pervasive, although its intensity varies across levels and sectors.
+Inventor networks display the strongest concentration of forward citations, indicating that technological influence is disproportionately located in a small number of co-inventor communities rather than being evenly distributed across the whole inventive population.
+This result reinforces the interpretation of inventor clusters as consequential units of innovation: cohesive teams do not only organize collaboration but also concentrate a large share of subsequent technological impact.
+Such a pattern is consistent with evidence that repeated collaborations reinforce network persistence and cumulative advantage among established inventors~\citep{Toth2021Repeated}, as well as with work interpreting forward citations as traces of follow-on inventive activity and cumulative innovation~\cite{galasso2015patents}.
+At the organization level, inequality is most pronounced in the AI sector, where few corporate-academic alliances attract a disproportionate share of forward citations; BT and SC, instead, display comparatively more balanced distributions.
+Overall, these patterns are consistent with cumulative-advantage mechanisms such as the Matthew effect~\cite{Merton1968}, although our static networks do not allow us to identify dynamic attachment processes directly.

-Finally, let us notice that different algorithms for mesoscale structures detection return different results: while modularity maximization tends to fragment the network into smaller clusters, thus distributing citations more evenly, BIC minimization is capable of individuating locally-hierarchical structures on the cores of which impact is concentrated.
+Finally, let us notice that different algorithms for mesoscale structures detection return different results: while modularity maximization tends to fragment the network into more homogeneous clusters, thus distributing citations more evenly, BIC minimization is capable of individuating locally hierarchical structures on the cores of which impact is concentrated (Table~\ref{tab:communities}, Fig.~\ref{fig:bic_evolution3} and Fig.~\ref{fig:lorenz}).\\